kbuckleys/spoot/README.md

 </html>

 > [!NOTE]
 > Recently Played is purely local.
-The live counterpart seems to suffer issues through Spotify's Web API, even with the activity sharing setting enabled.
+The live counterpart seems to suffer from issues through Spotify's Web API, even with the Activity Sharing privacy setting enabled.
 May be revisited in future iterations but it's highly unlikely.